gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`weather` - Demonstrates fetching a web page periodically and showing its data in a custom status bar component.
 Also demonstrates providing an icon for a custom status bar component.

+:doc:`venv` - A status bar component that shows the current Python virtual environment.

 ----

 **Tmux**